iter8-tools/iter8/content/tasks/vs-reuse.md

 weight: 30
 summary: Learn how to resuse an existing VirtualService
 ---
-To route a percentage of traffic between the baseline and candidate versions of a service, iter8 creates and modifies an Istio `VirtualSystem` and a set of `DestinationRules` (one for each of the baseline and canidate versions).
+To route a percentage of traffic between the baseline and candidate versions of a service, iter8 creates and modifies an Istio `VirtualService` and a set of `DestinationRules` (one for each of the baseline and canidate versions).
-In some cases, a `VirtualSystem` may already exist.
+In some cases, a `VirtualService` may already exist.
 Edge services will typically require a `VirtualService` to exists to route traffic to the service.
 For example, when the bookinfo application (used in the [Canary]({{< ref "tutorials/canary.md" >}}) and [A/B/n]({{< ref "tutorials/abn.md" >}}) tutorials) is deployed, a `VirtualService` is created to route traffic to the *productpage* microservice.

 Iter8 can reuse an existing `VirtualService` if it can identify the apporopriate one to use.
-In general, iter8 cannot do so without assistance; to identify it to iter8, add the following labels to the `VirtualSystem`:
+In general, iter8 cannot do so without assistance; to identify it to iter8, add the following labels to the `VirtualService`:

 ```yaml
 iter8-tools/router: IDENTIFIER